yasamoka/db-pool/book/src/tutorials/async/index.md

 ```

 `DieselPostgresBackend` is the backend that will communicate with the PostgreSQL instance using Diesel-specific constructs.

+`DieselBb8` is a construct that allows the backend to work with and issue `BB8` [connection pools](https://docs.rs/bb8/latest/bb8/struct.Pool.html).

 `PrivilegedPostgresConfig::from_env().unwrap()` creates a privileged Postgres configuration from environment variables.